Shazeen-Memon/SM--Data-Analysis-Portfolio/README.md

 - *Email:* SHAZEENMEMON@HOTMAIL.COM
 - *LinkedIn:* [www.linkedin.com/in/shazeen-memon](http://www.linkedin.com/in/shazeen-memon)

-## OBJECTIVE
+## PROFILE
-Adaptable and dedicated professional with a bachelor’s degree in business administration and experience in data analysis and visualization, committed to continuous learning and growth, seeking the role of Data Analyst to leverage my teamwork skills and apply my expertise in Excel, Power BI to enhance data reporting accuracy and drive strategic decision-making.
+A highly organised, meticulous, and dedicated professional with a bachelor’s degree in business administration and experience in data analysis and visualization.
+From executing impactful marketing strategies to navigating complex finance analyses, I have spent nearly 2 years analysing data with my proficiency in SQL, Excel and Power BI.
+Strongly committed to continuous learning and growth, seeking the role of Data Analyst to leverage my expertise to enhance data reporting accuracy and drive strategic decision-making.

 ## SKILLS
 - Proficient in Excel, including advanced LOOK-UP functions, Conditional formatting, and Pivot tables.